Tata Starbus CNG-Electric Hybrid Bus (Next-Gen) – 2016 Auto Expo

 Featuring a series hybrid setup, the primary power source is the Cummins ISB5.9G CNG engine (BS 4 compliant) generating 195 hp @ 2800 rpm that has no mechanical connection with the drive axle.
 Instead, an electric traction system of two induction motors with summation gearbox does the job, producing 134 kW of power at continuous speed and up to 240 kW at peak demand.
 They are backed by Twin Lithium-Ion Nano Phosphate battery packs.
 Braking energy regeneration does exist as well.

-Tata claims that the hybrid bus has a driving range of 300 kms, in which about 35-40% can be zero-emission operation.
+Tata claims that the hybrid bus has a driving range of 300 kms, in which about 35-40 percent can be zero-emission operation.
 The maximum speed of the bus is limited to 80 kmph, while the acceleration and gradability exceeds the UBS – II norms.
 The bus can seat 20 passengers excluding the driver.

 At the auto expo, Ashok Leyland also presented their series-hybrid Hybus urban bus, while Scania promoted their initiatives in Bio-fuels.